Making the most of the theme editor

 See how the distances in the spinners of Texture Margin are reflected in the slices drawn in the texture preview:

-This is how the texture would look without nine scale slicing:
+This is how the texture would look without nine slice scaling:

 StyleBoxLine is for drawing a line only.
 This is mostly for separators; it does not draw an outline, only a single horizontal line.

-As for StyleBoxEmpty, it's only when you do not want any StyleBox to be applied.
+As for StyleBoxEmpty, it's only used when you don't want any StyleBox to be applied.

-Designing a theme from scratch can be daunting, specially when you want to test an idea or participate in a Gamejam.
+Designing a theme from scratch can be daunting, especially when you want to test an idea or participate in a Game Jam.
 But at the same time, using the default Godot theme can be a bit boring.

 Here's a trick to get a quick base theme from the editor.